AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="extended-css-matches-css"></a>
 #### Pseudo-class `:matches-css()`

-This pseudo-class allows to select an element by his current property.
+These pseudo-classes allow to select an element by its current style property.
+The work of this pseudo-class is based on using the [`window.getComputedStyle`](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) function.

 ##### `:matches-css()` syntax